Looking For a Sales Advantage: Pay Attention Disciplined focus sharpens discovery, strengthens trust, and moves deals forward.

 We see it all the time: people turning away when we speak to them, distracted on their phones, laptops open during meetings, interrupting when it’s our turn to speak, talking too much, being noisy, trying to outshine others, or not doing the basics, like keeping agreements.

-At this point you may be thinking, “I already know all this”.
-You’re right, you may know it all indeed…yet it’s happening more and more frequently.
-There is, however, a tremendous difference between knowing something and actually doing something.
-Hence, we encourage you to keep on reading.
+You might be thinking at this point, “I already know all this stuff”.
+You’re right, you may know it all indeed...yet it’s happening more and more.
+There is, however, a tremendous difference between knowing something and doing something.
+Hence, we implore you to keep on reading.

 When a Seller is Fully Present, Five Outcomes Usually Follow: